aditya-sudo/Association-Rule-Mining-with-Apriori-Algorithm/README.md

-# Association Rule Mining with Apriori Algorithm
+# 🎞️ Association Rule Mining on Movie Ratings with Apriori Algorithm

-This project implements the Apriori algorithm to mine association rules from a movie-watching dataset, treating users as transactions and movies as items.
-The goal is to discover interesting patterns in user behavior based on their watched movies.
+## 📌 Project Overview

+This project explores **association rule mining** by implementing the **Apriori algorithm** from scratch to discover frequent movie-watching patterns among users.
+The analysis is based on transforming a user-movie interaction dataset into transactions and identifying frequent itemsets and strong rules.

-## 📌 Objectives
+## 🧠 Objectives

-- Understand and implement the Apriori algorithm from scratch.
+- Implement the Apriori algorithm from scratch using Python.
-- Transform raw movie-watching data into transactions.
+- Preprocess user-movie interaction data into transaction format.
-- Generate frequent itemsets with minimum support threshold.
+- Extract frequent movie combinations watched together using support and confidence thresholds.
-- Derive strong association rules using confidence metrics.
+- Generate meaningful association rules that reveal user behavior trends.
-- Analyze and interpret the resulting rules to uncover patterns in user preferences.

-## 🛠 Tools and Technologies
+## 🧪 Technologies Used

-- Python 3
+- Python
+- NumPy
 - Pandas
+- DefaultDict & itertools
-- Numpy
+- Jupyter Notebook
-- Custom implementation (no external ML libraries used for mining)

 ## 📊 Dataset

-- **Source**: Provided by the course (George Mason University, CS 584)
-- **Format**: Two-column CSV (user ID, movie ID)
-- **Preprocessing**: Transformed into a transaction list (movies watched per user)
+- **movie_rated.txt**: Contains user-movie viewing pairs.
+- **movies.csv**: Maps movie IDs to human-readable movie titles.
+- Each user is treated as a transaction of movie IDs.

 ## 📈 Results

-- Frequent itemsets discovered with **minimum support = 0.2**
+- Discovered frequent movie combinations using a **minimum support of 0.2** and **confidence threshold of 0.8**.
-- Association rules derived with **minimum confidence = 0.8**
-- Patterns reveal common co-watched movies among users
+- Generated human-readable association rules (e.g., users who watch X also tend to watch Y).
-- Results validate the correctness and efficiency of the Apriori implementation
+- Illustrated the usefulness of Apriori in extracting insights from behavioral data.

-## 🎓 Learning Outcomes
+## 📚 Learning Outcomes

-- Gained hands-on experience with association rule mining techniques
+- Gained practical experience with association rule mining and market basket analysis.
-- Learned how to preprocess transactional data for pattern discovery
-- Reinforced understanding of support, confidence, and lift in rule mining
+- Deepened understanding of frequent pattern mining, itemsets, support, and confidence.
-- Practiced writing clean, modular Python code for data mining

-## 📁 File Structure

-- `Association Rule Mining with Apriori Algorithm.ipynb` – Jupyter notebook containing code, results, and explanations
+- Developed custom Apriori logic and data transformation pipelines.

+## 👨‍💻 Author

+Aditya Ketanbhai Shah

+> 🧩 Project completed for academic coursework in data mining.
+Focused on applying foundational data science techniques to behavioral analysis.